 Molokai with Kids: Hawaii's Untouched Family Adventure

-This is also the island where you have to do some homework.
+This is also the island where you do some homework.
 There are things to skip, things you genuinely should not do (like trespassing for a viewpoint), and a strong local culture that asks visitors to come humble.
-We go with our kids because we want them to understand that Hawaii is a place where people live, not just a backdrop.
-Here is the honest mom-to-mom rundown.
+We go with my kids because we want them to understand that Hawaii is a place where people live, not just a backdrop.
+Honest mom-to-mom rundown below.

 Getting to Molokai with Kids